top of page

 Music, Sound and Communication

-This unit will explore the distribution of sound and music through
+This module explores the distribution of sound and music through broadcast, networks and digital music discovery.

-music become tools for communication and the dissemination of culture.
+We will engage with Thanet’s burgeoning music and sound scene, exploring how sound and music become tools for communication and the dissemination of culture.

 Module